bqi343/cp-notebook/List of Topics/README.md

 Note that 1 corresponds to bronze, while 5 corresponds to camp.
 Topics marked with "Old Gold" have not appeared in recent platinum contests.

+I typically do not use implementations marked with "*".

 # Other topic(s) which don't quite fit in

 ## 5